 Contrary to popular opinion, osteoporosis is not a natural result of aging.
 It is preventable.
 Therefore all women – especially those at a higher risk for developing the disease – should talk to their doctors about keeping their bones healthy.
 Preventative methods are especially important because osteoporosis is not curable.

 You Have A Higher Risk Of Suffering From Osteoporosis If You:

 - Are going through or have gone through menopause

-- Are white or Asian
+- Are of Caucasian or Asian descent

 - Are thin